BAL-DMU/datorcloud/README.md

  - Multimodal Data Management: Integrates data from surgical experiments and AI workflows, including videos, sensor logs, and clinical notes.
  - Dataset Curation: Converts raw experimental data into structured, sharable datasets.
  - Cloud Hosting: Utilizes the public cloud for secure and scalable data storage.
- - AI/ML Workflow Support: Facilitates data-driven research by integrating with AI tools at the ETH AI Center.
+ - AI/ML Workflow Support: Facilitates data-driven research by integrating with AI tools in the OR-X Translation Center for Surgery and Balgrist University Hospital communities.
  - Web-Based Interface: User-friendly interface for managing, uploading, and accessing datasets.